-The dream of homeownership is near the top of the list priorities for many American citizens.
+The dream of homeownership is near the top of the list of priorities for many American citizens.
 With homeownership comes a sense of belonging, security, and a place that you can truly call your own.
-Across the USA there are many different housing programs that are helping people to take the first step into homeownership.
+Across the USA, there are many different housing programs helping people take the first step into homeownership.
 One of those programs is the Charleston SC Homeownership Initiative.

-Charleston has a very diverse population, and one of the key objectives of the Homeownership Initiative is that it brings together many people from a wide range of different economic backgrounds.
-By doing this, the initiative helps many local residents to realize the dream of homeownership and puts them into a position where they can get themselves on the housing ladder for the first time.
+Charleston has a very diverse population.
+One of the Homeownership Initiative’s key objectives is that it brings together many people from a wide range of different economic backgrounds.
+By doing this, the initiative helps many residents to realize the dream of homeownership.
+It puts them into a position where they can get themselves on the housing ladder for the first time.
 What is this program exactly, however?

 The Charleston SC Homeownership Program

-Back in December 2000, the city of Charleston put in place a new program that would help local residents to overcome the barriers of being able to purchase their own home.
+In December 2000, Charleston’s city put in place a new program that would help residents overcome the barriers of purchasing their own homes.
 The new program that was put in place was called the Charleston Homeownership Initiative Redevelopment Plan.
 Out of this plan came the Homeownership Initiative (HI) program.

 One of the key areas that the Homeownership Initiative program aimed to look at was the imbalance within the city between the rising cost of housing in the downtown area of Charleston and the low household incomes that were preventing people from being able to buy a home and that was effectively pricing them out of certain areas of the city.

-It was the Mayor of the city that decided that it was time to address this imbalance and took their frustration to the City Council who they challenged to develop a new program to address this issue.
-As the Mayor set out their aims, there were three main objectives that were laid out that the plan must address which were:
+The mayor of the city decided that it was time to address this imbalance and took their frustration to the City Council, who they challenged to develop a new program to address this issue.
+As the Mayor set out their aims, three main objectives were laid out that the plan must address, which were:

 > To develop a plan that would be targeted at proving resident that was on low and moderate incomes with affordable housing